TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 A Natural History of the Senses

-Diane Ackerman's radiant exploration of our ability to smell, touch, taste, hear and see.
-How music moves us.
-Why touch delights and heals.
-A lyrical and elegant journey with a literary enchantress.
+Diane Ackerman's radiant exploration of our ability to smell, touch, taste, hear, and see, how music moves us, and why touch delights and heals is a lyrical and elegant journey with a literary enchantress.

 Night Flight